dydra/api.dydra.com/sparql/xslt.rst

 Execution Pipeline
 ------------------

-When the query processor receives a SPARQL protocol request that includes a ``xsl-stylesheet`` parameter, it initiates a concurrent HTTP request to fetch the XSLT stylesheet from the specified URL at the same time as it begins processing the SPARQL query itself.
+When the query processor receives a SPARQL protocol request that includes an ``xsl-stylesheet`` parameter, it initiates a concurrent HTTP request to fetch the XSLT stylesheet from the specified URL at the same time as it begins processing the SPARQL query itself.
 This means that the stylesheet is